-Though Allegheny County had ordered a review of all tax exempt properties back in 2007, a recent Supreme Court decision affirming the HUP Test has pushed the issue of charitable exemptions back into the forefront.
-This comprehensive review in 2013 is the first of its kind in Allegheny County, and has resulted in the County challenging more than 2,800 property exemptions.
+Though a review of all tax exempt properties was ordered back in 2007 with an Allegheny County assessment, a recent Supreme Court decision affirming the HUP Test has pushed the issue of charitable exemptions back into the forefront.
+This comprehensive Allegheny County assessment in 2013 is the first of its kind in the county, and has resulted in the county challenging more than 2,800 property exemptions.

 Early in 2013, Mayor Luke Ravenstahl announced that the City of Pittsburgh would be challenging the tax exempt status of thousands of properties across Allegheny County.

-This story made so many headlines because the City specifically cited their challenge to all properties owned by UPMC.
-Additionally, the City has also argued that UPMC should be required to pay payroll taxes.
+This story made so many headlines because the city specifically cited their challenge to all properties owned by UPMC.
+Additionally, the city has argued that UPMC should be required to pay payroll taxes.
 UPMC is currently both the largest landowner and employer in the City of Pittsburgh.
 The outcome on both of these issues will have a significant financial impact.
 Mayor Ravenstahl referred to this challenge as a classic David v.
 Goliath scenario.

-Second, the City argues that UPMC does not advance a charitable purpose.
+- The City argues that UPMC does not advance a charitable purpose.
 In previous cases it has been determined that in order for a healthcare provider to advance a charitable purpose, they must utilize an “open admissions policy”.
 This policy would require opening healthcare facilities to all comers and providing them with care, regardless of their ability to pay for the services.
-The City argues that based on UPMC’s policy of verifying insurance before providing medical services (among other practices), they do not meet this prong of the HUP test.
+The city argues that based on UPMC’s policy of verifying insurance before providing medical services (among other practices), they do not meet this aspect of the HUP test.

-Finally, the City argues that UPMC does not donate or render gratuitously a substantial portion of its services.
-By looking at the percentage of profit, and comparing it to the value of the charity and gratuitous services provided to the Pittsburgh community, the City views the portion of services provided gratuitously as insubstantial.
+- The city argues that UPMC does not donate or render gratuitously a substantial portion of its services.
+By looking at the percentage of profit, and comparing it to the value of the charity and gratuitous services provided to the Pittsburgh community, the city views the portion of services provided gratuitously as insubstantial.
 This would violate the HUP test.

 As this ongoing litigation continues, it will be interesting to watch these parties fight it out.
 Both parties have a significant amount of money at stake.